clojure/tools.trace/README.md

 This macro helps identify which nested form triggered a runtime Exception.
 However it will not catch compilation exceptions.
-If a runtime Exception occurs, the message will include a trace back of all the nested forms starting with the innermost where the exception occurred.
+If a runtime Exception occurs, the message will include a trace back of all the nested forms starting with the innermost where the exception occurred plus the original exception message.